 • All parish or diocesan internet services, and particularly those which may be used by children or young people, should have appropriate filtering devices in place.
 If using services provided by other organisations, ensure that filtering devices are in place.

-• Do not have unauthorized contact with children and young people online or by phone.
+• Do not have unauthorised contact with children and young people online or by phone.

 Medical Conditions: regardless of medical forms completed previously.